 There is a concrete and wood weir at the end of the outfall of this lake that controls the elevation of the lake.
-We understand that this weir is repaired as necessary by the Board and members of the community.
+The only anticipated maintenance of this weir is periodic replacement of the 2X10 wood members, which is relatively inexpensive.
+The concrete in the weir should have a remaining lifespan well beyond the 30-year duration of this study.
 Therefore, no Reserve Funding has been budgeted for maintenance of this weir.

-Weir
+Weir Weir